-Join Doug Winnie for an in-depth discussion in this video Using external storage, part of Up and Running with Xbox One.
+Join Doug Winnie for an in-depth discussion in this video Using external storage, part of Learning Xbox One.

 After you purchase, download, and install games,…apps, and other media to your xbox,…you may eventually run out of space.…While the storage in xbox may run out,…you can extend the space available…by attaching a USB3 drive.…When you do this, you can move apps…and games to the external drive, along with…your saved data and DLC add-ons.…So let's go ahead and walk through the steps…about how to set up your external drive.…The first thing we need is a…USB3 external hard drive.…